 Based on filings in the Renewable Energy Standard compliance plan, Xcel has made it clear that they would like to control the evaluation process, and the underlying data needed to complete a cost and benefit study.
 That’s a problem because we know what happens when Xcel produces a cost/benefit study of rooftop solar without stakeholder input: they greatly undervalue the benefits of rooftop solar as a way to push for a rollback of net metering.

-The solar advocates who will jointly present on the Buy female viagra online 9th – Vote Solar, the Colorado Solar Energy Industries Association, and the Alliance for Solar Choice – will work together to advocate for a fair, transparent process that is facilitated by an independent 3rd party consultant.
+The solar advocates who will jointly present on the Pharmacy purchase viagra 9th – Vote Solar, the Colorado Solar Energy Industries Association, and the Alliance for Solar Choice – will work together to advocate for a fair, transparent process that is facilitated by an independent 3rd party consultant.
 We will be calling for the PUC to use the Interstate Renewable Energy Council’s (IREC) A REGULATOR’S GUIDEBOOK: Calculating the Benefits and Costs of Distributed Solar Generation as a framework for calculating the costs and benefits of rooftop solar.